Voting on Election Day

 - Write-in votes will count only for candidates who have filed a Declaration of Intent to be a Write-In Candidate.

 - Your ballot may be different than your closest neighbor’s.
 Precinct boundaries and local government districts do not necessarily coincide.
 Ballot styles are specific to those candidates and issues for which you are entitled to vote.

-- If you are incapacitated, call the County Clerk’s Office at (217) 854-3214 for more information on how we can help you vote.
+- If you are in need of assistance in voting, call the County Clerk’s Office at (217) 854-3214 or email [email protected] for more information on how we can help you vote.

 - Illinois does not have a party registration system.
 In a primary election, you are required to declare a party only if you wish to vote on party nomination ballots.
 Nonpartisan ballots are available for any referendum or public questions.